 Those who desire to become Registered Roof Observers must fulfill certain requirements.
-These requirements include completion of an application, agreement to abide by the RCI Code of Ethics, and earning a satisfactory score on a computer-based examination.
+These requirements include completion of an application, agreement to abide by the IIBEC Code of Ethics, and earning a satisfactory score on a computer-based examination.

 RRO Application Requirements

 Applicants must have experience in one of the following areas:

 - QA inspector/consultant in roofing for two cumulative years